qoli/any-chat-completions-mcp/README.md

 ### Acknowledgements

-This project is sponsored by [PyroPrompts](https://pyroprompts.com?ref=github-any-chat-completions-mcp).
+- Obviously the modelcontextprotocol and Anthropic team for the MCP Specification and integration into Claude Desktop. [https://modelcontextprotocol.io/introduction](https://modelcontextprotocol.io/introduction)
+- [PyroPrompts](https://pyroprompts.com?ref=github-any-chat-completions-mcp) for sponsoring this project.
 Use code `CLAUDEANYCHAT` for 20 free automation credits on Pyroprompts.